TeachMe-Project/.github/profile/README.md

 > “LearnX” is an online education platform which facilitates students to join online classes, tutors to conduct online classes monitoring students’ activities and parents to track the active participation of students during the class.
-> Live demo [_here_](https://deploy-preview-84--sweet-cannoli-38633d.netlify.app/). <!-- If you have the project hosted somewhere, include the link here. -->

 ## Web App Link
 > Live demo [_here_](https://deploy-preview-84--sweet-cannoli-38633d.netlify.app/) <!-- If you have the project hosted somewhere, include the link here. -->